reidgs/TerraBot/README.md

 >`./TerraBot.py -m sim -g -b param/default_baseline.bsl`

 ### Graphics ###
-The -g flag will enable display of a graphical representation of the simulation.
+We have included an option to display a graphical representation of the TerraBot hardware and the state of the simulation.
+The display also includes a representation of the growing plants, showing how they develop (and either thrive or die) over time.

+The graphics display is enabled using the -g flag when running TerraBot.
 The graphics window contains a 3D model of the terrarium and the plants within, along with a text panel containing information about the current environment, e.g., whether the pump is on or off, humidity, etc. Sounds are played to represent the pump and fan.
 The arrow keys and WASD can be used to navigate the scene, and the viewport can be reset by pressing 'r'.
 The camera will take pictures directly from this scene, from the perspective of the blue camera model, as in the real terrarium.
 Note that the camera <i>can still be used</i> even when the -g flag is not included, and the images produced will be equivalent to those taken with the graphics on.

 ### Baseline File ###
 The simulator starts up with default values for the sensors, actuators, and clock.
+You can create a 'baseline' (.bsl) text file to specify different initial values.
+This enables you to set up specific scenarios that you want to test for, rather than waiting for them to arise at some point in time during the simulation.

-You can create a 'baseline' .bsl text file to specify different initial values.
-To see the format in action, look in param/default_baseline.bsl.
-To specify a value, add a line in the format "name = value", optionally appending a comment (any characters after a "#" are ignored).
+The file param/default_baseline.bsl illustrates the format of the baseline files.
+In particular, to specify a value, add a line in the format "name = value", optionally appending a comment (any characters after a "#" are ignored).
 The possible values you can change are :
 > start, wpump, fan, led, temperature, humidity, smoist, wlevel, tankwater, plant_health, leaf_droop, lankiness

 The "start" value is used to specify a starting time for the simulation.
 The plants will be grown automatically up to this date, according to the "leaf_droop", "lankiness", and "plant_health" values (see below).
 The format is either an int (the time in seconds) OR in the form DAY-HH:MM:SS (note that start=0 and start=1-00:00:00 are equivalent).